 Diet: Like other marine bivalves, black-striped mussels are filter-feeders, consuming plankton and other microscopic food particles which they filter out of the water.

-Black-striped mussels were first recorded in Australia in March 1999, when they were discovered in several Darwin marinas.
+Black-striped mussels were first recorded in Australia in March 1999, when they were discovered in two Darwin marinas.
 Emergency containment (quarantine) measures were introduced, and large-scale chemical treatment (using chloride or copper sulphate) was carried out in infected areas.
 This was successful in eradicating existing infestations of the mussel, and to date there have been no further sightings.

 However, they are believed to have the potential to colonise tropical and sub-tropical waters of northern Australia from Fremantle in Western Australia to Sydney in NSW, as well as the warmer parts of the Spencer and St Vincent Gulfs in South Australia.